Kenneth C. Griffin: Personal residences

+Griffin owns personal residences valued at more than $1 billion.
+Since 2009, he has purchased multiple residences, mostly in the U.S., but also in England.
+Some of Griffin's real estate purchases were in Miami, Florida; Palm Beach, Florida; New York City; Southhampton, New York; and London, England.
+Several broke records, such as the 2019 purchase of 24,000 square-feet on three floors at 220 Central Park South for $238 million, the most expensive residential sale ever closed in U.S. history, and his 2023 purchase of the Coconut Grove Arsht estate in Miami, which set a Miami-Dade County record at the time.

 Art collection

 Griffin is an active buyer of modern art and contemporary art from mainstream artists.
 His portfolio is valued at close to $800 million and includes several paintings on the list of most expensive paintings.

-In 1999, he purchased Paul Cézanne's 1893 painting Curtain, Jug and Fruit Bowl for a record $60 million at the time.
+In 1999, he purchased Paul Cézanne's 1893 painting Curtain, Jug and Fruit Bowl for a reported record $60 million for a Cézanne at the time.

 In October 2006, he purchased False Start by artist Jasper Johns for $80 million from David Geffen.
 In 2015, he purchased Gerhard Richter's 1986 painting Abstract Picture, 599 for $46 million.

-In September 2015, in the largest private art deal ever, he purchased two paintings from David Geffen for $500 million: Willem de Kooning's 1955 oil painting, Interchange for $300 million, and Jackson Pollock's 1948 painting, Number 17A, for $200 million.
+In September 2015, in the largest private art deal ever, he purchased two paintings from Geffen for $500 million: Willem de Kooning's 1955 oil painting Interchange for $300 million, and Jackson Pollock's 1948 painting Number 17A for $200 million.